-- a) the products and services offered by the person subject to due diligence; - b) size of the person subject to due diligence in terms of: - 1. the number of employees involved in business relationships; and - 2. the number of business relationships (balance, new and terminated) as defined in Art.
-2 (1) c) of the Act; - c) number of business relationships subject to simplified due diligence in accordance with Art.
-10 of the Act, including information on the nature of the minor risks; - cbis) number of business relationships with normal due diligence; - number of business relationships subject to enhanced due diligence in accordance with Art.
-11 of the Act, including information on the nature of the heightened risks;
+- a) the products and services offered by the person subject to due diligence; - b) size of the person subject to due diligence in terms of: - 1. the number of employees performing activities relevant to due diligence; and 158 - 2. the number of business relationships (balance, new and terminated) as defined in Art.
+2 (1) c) of the Act; - number of business relationships subject to simplified due diligence in accordance with Art.
+10 of the Act, including information on the nature of the minor risks; - cbis) number of business relationships with regular due diligence; - d) number of business relationships subject to enhanced due diligence in accordance with Art.
+11 of the Act, including information on the nature of the heightened risks; - e) nationality and number of politically exposed persons as defined in Art.
+2 (1) h) and referred to in Art.

-Heading before Art.
-37 amended by LGB1.
-2017 no. 215.

-Art.
-37(1) cbis) inserted by LGB1.
-2019 no. 350.

-- e) nationality and number of politically exposed persons as defined in Art.
-2 h) and referred to in Art.
 11 (4) of the Act, with whom business relationships are maintained; - f) number of business relationships in which the members of the executive body have been identified as beneficial owners pursuant to Art.
 3 (1) a) no. 2; - g) number of business relationships as referred to in Art.
+35a of the Act and the amount of the assets concerned;

+Art.
+37 (1) b) no. 1 amended by LGBl.
+2021 no. 259.

+Art.
+37 cbis) amended by LGBl.
+2021 no. 122.

-35a of the Act and the amount of the assets concerned; - h) results of past inspections in accordance with Art.
-24 and 25 of the Act, taking into account in particular: - 1. the form of the risk-appropriate monitoring performed pursuant to Art.
+h) results of past inspections in accordance with Art.
+24 and 25 of the Act, taking into account in particular:

+- 1. the form of the risk-appropriate monitoring performed pursuant to Art.
 9 of the Act; - 2. the risk assessment of the person subject to due diligence in accordance with Art.
 9a of the Act; - 3. the structure of the internal organisation pursuant to Art.
 21 and 22 of the Act; - 4. the nature and number of observations and measures to restore the lawful state of affairs in accordance with Art.
-40; and - 5. the reports referred to in Art.
+40; and $^{160}$ - 5. the reports referred to in Art.
 34 and 35 on the activities of the compliance officer and the investigating officer; - i) supervisory measures as referred to in Art.
 28 of the Act; - k) offences and infringements as referred to in Art.
-30 of the Act; - 1) administrative offences as referred to in Art.
+30 of the Act; - l) administrative offences as referred to in Art.
 31 of the Act; - m) sector risk, defined by the national risk analysis pursuant to Art.
-29c of the Act.

-2) For banks and branches of foreign banks, the following factors are to be taken into account in addition to the factors mentioned in (1):

-- a) the respective overall volume of cash receipts and payments and non-cash inward and outward payments per year, taking into account the domicile or registered office of the contracting party; - b) domicile of the effective contributors and/or beneficial owners as defined in Art.
+29c of the Act. - 2) For banks and branches of foreign banks, the following factors are to be taken into account in addition to the factors mentioned in (1): - a) the respective overall volume of cash receipts and payments and noncash inward and outward payments per year, taking into account the domicile or registered office of the contracting party; - b) domicile of the effective contributors and/or beneficial owners as defined in Art.
 2 (1) e) of the Act in connection with Art.
-3 (1) a) no. 1 and b) no. 1 of this Ordinance; - c) number and nature of the business relationships as referred to in Art.
-13 of the Act;
+3 (1) a) no. 1 and b) no. 1 of this Ordinance; - number and nature of the business relationships as referred to in Art. of the Act; - d) number of business relationships as referred to in Art.
+35 of the Act and amount of the assets concerned; - e) amount of customer assets under management according to the domicile or registered office of the contracting party; and - f) number of business relationships with funds and total value of the assets contained therein. - 3) For persons subject to due diligence referred to in Art.
+3 (1) d) of the Act, the following factors are to be taken into account in addition to the factors mentioned in (1):

 Art.
-37 (1) h) no. 4 amended by LGBI.
+37 (1) h) no. 4 amended by LGBl.
 2019 no. 350.